Thairath Online

 Share

 Check Now!
-Top 10 Household Appliances That Consume the Most Electricity Causing Your Bills to Soar
+Top 10 Household Appliances That Consume the Most Electricity and Drive Up Your Bills

-The issue of "high electricity bills" is a common concern for every household, especially when we use electrical appliances without knowing their actual energy consumption.
-Thairath Online delves into this topic.
+The issue of "high electricity bills" often troubles every household, especially when using appliances without knowing their actual energy consumption.
+Thairath Online takes a deep dive into this topic.
 The top 10 household appliances that consume the most electricity.
-Based on maximum electrical power (watts), ranked from lowest to highest, so you can identify the main causes of rising electricity bills, along with practical "energy-saving tips" for each appliance you can apply immediately.
+Based on maximum power consumption (watts), ranked from lowest to highest, so you can identify the main causes of high electricity bills, along with "power-saving tips" for each appliance you can apply immediately.

 Rank 10: Rice cooker (consumes about 500 - 1,000 watts).

-Though a staple in Thai kitchens, leaving it plugged in constantly can still cause your electricity bill to rise.
+Although a staple kitchen appliance in Thai households, leaving it plugged in constantly can also cause your electricity bill to rise.

-• Energy-saving tips.
-Cook just enough rice for the number of diners, unplug immediately once the rice is cooked, and regularly clean any residue on the heating plate at the bottom of the pot to improve heat transfer efficiency.
+• Power-saving tips.
+Cook just enough rice for the number of diners, unplug immediately once done, and regularly clean food residue on the heating plate at the pot's bottom to improve heat transfer efficiency.

 Rank 9: Microwave oven (consumes about 1,000 - 1,500 watts).

-An appliance that offers convenience but draws significant power in a short period.
+This appliance provides convenience but draws significant power in a short time.

-• Energy-saving tips.
-Avoid putting frozen food directly into the microwave; allow ice to melt first to reduce heating time.
-Also, choose microwave-safe containers that help distribute heat evenly.
+• Power-saving tips.
+Avoid putting frozen food directly into the microwave; let ice melt first to reduce heating time.
+Use microwave-safe containers that help distribute heat evenly.

-A popular cooking device among dormitory and condominium residents, requiring high heat.
+Popular cooking devices for dormitory and condominium residents, requiring high heat.

-• Energy-saving tips.
-Prepare all ingredients before turning on the stove.
-When the food is nearly done, turn off the switch early; the residual heat will finish cooking the food without extra power consumption.
+• Power-saving tips.
+Prepare ingredients before turning on the stove.
+When cooking is nearly finished, turn off the switch early; the residual heat will complete cooking without extra electricity.

 Rank 7: Vacuum cleaner (consumes about 1,000 - 2,000 watts).

-• Energy-saving tips.
-Sweep large debris with a broom first, regularly empty the dust bag, and clean the air filter often.
-A full dust bag makes the machine work harder and consume more electricity.
+• Power-saving tips.
+Sweep up large debris first with a broom.
+Regularly empty the dust bag and clean the air filter, as a full bag makes the machine work harder and consume more power.

 Rank 6: Hair dryer (consumes about 1,000 - 2,200 watts).

-A small appliance that uses a surprisingly large amount of electricity due to its heating element and fan motor.
+A small appliance but with significant power use due to heating elements and fan motor.

-• Energy-saving tips.
-Use a towel to dry your hair as much as possible before using the hair dryer and select an appropriate heat setting; it’s not always necessary to use the highest heat.
+• Power-saving tips.
+Towel-dry hair thoroughly before use and select an appropriate heat level; it's not always necessary to use the highest setting.

 Rank 5: Electric kettle (consumes about 1,500 - 2,500 watts).

-An essential item for coffee lovers and instant noodle fans, but heating water from cold to boiling consumes significant energy.
+An essential item for coffee and instant noodle lovers, but boiling cold water requires a lot of energy.

-• Energy-saving tips.
-Boil only the amount of water you need; don’t fill the kettle to the top if you just want one cup of coffee.
-Unplug immediately once the water boils.
+• Power-saving tips.
+Boil only the amount of water you need; avoid filling the kettle fully if making just one cup of coffee.
+Unplug immediately once water boils.

 Rank 4: Electric iron (consumes about 1,000 - 2,800 watts).

-An appliance requiring high and continuous heat energy; the longer you iron, the more electricity you use.
+An appliance that requires continuous high heat; the longer you iron, the more power it uses.

-• Energy-saving tips.
-Iron large amounts of clothes at once, starting with fabrics needing lower heat.
-Unplug the iron 2-3 minutes before finishing and use the residual heat to iron thin fabrics.
+• Power-saving tips.
+Iron a large batch of clothes at once, starting with fabrics that need lower heat.
+Unplug the iron 2-3 minutes before finishing and use the residual heat to iron thinner fabrics.

-A regular washing machine consumes only a few hundred watts, but models with hot water functions or dryers use significantly more power.
+Standard washing machines consume only a few hundred watts, but those with hot water functions or dryers use much more power.

-• Energy-saving tips.
-Load clothes to match the machine’s capacity, choose normal water temperature wash, and dry clothes naturally in the sun instead of using the dryer when weather permits.
+• Power-saving tips.
+Load clothes to a suitable capacity, choose normal water temperature washing, and if weather permits, air dry clothes instead of using the dryer.

 Rank 2: Air conditioner (consumes about 1,200 - 3,300 watts).

-The main culprit for high electricity bills among Thais during summer; cooling a large area requires a large compressor.
+The main factor driving Thai electricity bills sky-high in summer; cooling large spaces requires a powerful compressor.

-• Energy-saving tips.
-Set the temperature at 25-26 degrees Celsius and use oscillating fans to help distribute cool air.
-Clean the air conditioner at least twice a year and turn it off 30 minutes before leaving the room.
+• Power-saving tips.
+Set temperature to 25-26°C, use oscillating fans to distribute cool air, clean air filters at least twice a year, and turn off the AC 30 minutes before leaving the room.

 Rank 1: Water heater (consumes about 3,000 - 8,000 watts).

-The "champion" of household electricity consumption because it uses high-heat coils to quickly warm water as it flows through.
+The "champion" of household electricity consumption, using high-heat coils to rapidly warm water as it flows through.

-• Energy-saving tips.
-Choose a model with wattage suitable for your area's climate, adjust the temperature to a moderate level (not too hot), and importantly, turn off the switch and water valve immediately when not showering.
+• Power-saving tips.
+Choose a model with wattage appropriate for your area's climate, set the heat to a moderate level—not too hot—and importantly, switch off both the power and water valve immediately when not showering.
 Avoid leaving water running while soaping or shampooing.

-Being aware of the energy consumption rates of "the most power-hungry household appliances" is an important first step in managing family expenses.
-By making small changes in usage habits according to the energy-saving tips above, you can not only save money but also contribute to national energy conservation.
+Being aware of the energy consumption rates of the "highest electricity-consuming appliances" is an important first step in managing household expenses.
+By making small behavioral changes following the power-saving tips above, you can not onlysave money in your walletbut also help the nation reduce energy consumption.